CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 The primary tables are the **items** and **users** table.
 Several cross reference tables exist including:

-* **item_downloads** - stores how many times an item has been downloaded as reported by the source site.
 * **user_items** - tracks which items a user has downloaded and if they have submitted a rating
 * **user_item_recommendations** - contains recommendations for a particular user
 * **user_item_ratings** - holds the rating value that a user submits for an item

-The **lcc_codes** table stores the descriptions of Library of Congress codes.
-The **lcsh_codes** table stores the descriptions of Library of Congress Subject Heading codes.